graphcore/poptorch/docs/user_guide/overview.rst

 the model outside IPU scope.
 This allows for different code paths within the model.

-A common usecase is executing equivalent code to a PopART custom operator when running on CPU.
+A common use case is executing equivalent code to a PopART custom operator when running on CPU.
 For example:

   .. code-block:: python